 - Describe the plan for developing a definition of managed objects.
-The plan shall specify one of the following: - a) The definitions will be part of this project. - b) The definitions will be part of a different project and provide the plan for that project or anticipated future project. - c) The definitions will not be developed and explain why such definitions are not needed. - a) The definitions are part of the project.
+The plan shall specify one of the following: - a) The definitions will be part of this project. - b) The definitions will be part of a different project and provide the plan for that project or anticipated future project. - c) The definitions will not be developed and explain why such definitions are not needed. - a) The definitions of managed objects will be part of the project.